ffxx68/Sharp_LittleC_Compiler/README.md

 - Full compatibility with the original Pascal version
 - Comprehensive test suite

-#### ✅ PASM (Assembler) - COMPLETATO
+#### 🔄 PASM (Assembler) - UNDER VERIFICATION
-The assembler component (`pasm`) has been successfully migrated from Pascal to C with full binary compatibility verified.
+The assembler component (`pasm`) has been migrated from Pascal to C, but thorough verification of binary and functional compatibility is still ongoing.

-**Status:** Production ready - generates identical binary output to Pascal original

-**Key achievements:**
+**Status:** Testing in progress - full verification is NOT yet complete

+**Note:** For up-to-date test status, details on covered cases, and any discrepancies found between the Pascal and C versions, please refer to the `README.md` file in `Source/C/pasm/`.

+**Main results so far:**
-- Complete migration of all core assembly functions
+- Migration of core assembler functions
-- Critical bug fix for relative jumps (JRM instruction handling)
+- Critical fix in relative jump handling (JRM instruction)
-- Exact replication of OPCODE[256] and NBARGU[256] arrays from Pascal
+- Replication of OPCODE[256] and NBARGU[256] tables from Pascal
-- Binary-identical output verified with `test_org_equ.asm`
-- Robust error handling and memory safety improvements

-**Test Suite Results:**
-- ✅ Basic assembly instructions (LIA, NOP)
-- ✅ Directive handling (.ORG, .EQU)
-- ✅ Label resolution and symbol table
-- ✅ Relative jumps (JRP, JRM) - critical fix implemented
-- ✅ Binary output verification: `fc.exe /b` shows identical results
+- Initial binary output checks with `fc.exe /b`

-**Location:** `Source/C/pasm/` - includes full test suite and verification binaries
+**Location:** `Source/C/pasm/` - includes test suite and verification binaries

 #### 🔄 LCC (Compiler) - TODO
 Future plans include migrating the main compiler component (`lcc`) to complete the fully modernized, cross-platform toolchain.